Himesh-Codes/Portforlio-Ng/README.md

 # ngIfElse
 - This directive can be used with an '<ng-template #loading>' to show the template if expression not match.
+eg: usage can be the loading indication on api hit events.

 # Check For Auth
 - The auth token is available in firebase, auth.currentUser property.